flecoqui/load-testing/README.md

   ![latency-500](./docs/img/latency-500.png)

 For these scenarios, three different infrastructures will be deployed.
-Each infrastructure will be deployed with its own pipeline or github action.
+Each infrastructure will be deployed with its own pipeline or GitHub action.

 1. Event Hub architecture:
    This architecture is used to run Ingestion load testing against Azure Event Hubs